SuperOfficeDocs/crmscript/docs/api-reference/classes/Vector/Vector.md

 title: Vector
 intellisense: Void.Vector
 so.topic: reference
+so.yml: 1
 ---

 # Vector

-This class represent a Vector, in which you can add object of the type String.
+This class represents a Vector, in which you can add objects of the type String.